jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 ### Carrier

-In radio, "carrier" frequently refers to a sinusoid that is mixed into a modulated signal to facilitate its transmission through radio and to permit the sharing of the physical medium.
+In radio, "carrier" frequently refers to a sinusoid that is mixed into a modulated signal to facilitate its transmission and permit sharing of the physical medium.
 With exception to optical Ethernet, where the wavelength of the laser would qualify, wired Ethernet does not have a carrier in this traditional sense.
 The "Base" in something like 10GBase-T refers to *baseband* (i.e. the absence of a carrier signal).